gavrun/ps-file-folder-generate/readme.md

 configurable total size, file size, folder count, folder depth, file count

 current script execution folder and create new 'root' folder

+variability for creating groups of folders by sise and structure

+creating a pyramid style shape of file structure from fat heavy folders/subfolders with 4 MB files to thin folders without subfolders, folders without files

+modify filename pattern to AA, AB array

+will add more later when i know how